ices-taf/doc/transcript.md

 ## R scripts

-Behind each of those folders, data, input, model, and output, there is an R script that governs what takes place.
+Behind each of those folders, `data`, `input`, `model`, and `output`, there is an R script that governs what takes place.
 So let's take a look at those scripts in more detail.

 The first one is `data.R`.
 Again, that is where we pre-process the data and write out what we call TAF data tables.
 They're very simple crosstab text files,